Wally Boyer

 Walter Boyer (born September 27, 1937) is a Canadian former professional ice hockey centre.
+He played in the National Hockey League with four teams between 1965 and 1971 and in the World Hockey Association during the 1972–73 season.

 Career

-Wally Boyer was known as a creative playmaker and talented penalty killer throughout his NHL career.
+Wally Boyer was known as a creative playmaker and talented penalty killer throughout his National Hockey League career.
 Boyer recorded 54 goals and 105 assists for 159 points in 365 career NHL games.
-A product of the Toronto Maple Leafs' development system, Boyer played his first NHL games with the Leafs during the mid-1960s, before joining the Chicago Blackhawks.
-At the end of the 1966–67 season, the Hawks captured the Prince of Wales Trophy for finishing first-overall in the six-team standings.
-When the league expanded to 12 clubs that fall, Boyer became an Oakland Seal, and was later traded to another expansion franchise, the Pittsburgh Penguins.
+A product of the Toronto Maple Leafs' development system, Boyer played his first NHL games with the Leafs during the mid-1960s, before joining the Chicago Black Hawks.
+At the end of the 1966–67 season, the Hawks won the Prince of Wales Trophy for finishing first overall in the six-team standings.
+When the league expanded to 12 clubs that fall, Boyer joined the Oakland Seals and was later traded to another expansion franchise, the Pittsburgh Penguins.